Girishwar Misra

 Girishwar Misra (born 21 April 1951) is a social scientist, psychologist and author from India.

+Early life

-He obtained an M.A. and Ph.D. in Psychology from Gorakhpur University.
-He started his career as lecturer in psychology at Lecturer, Gorakhpur University in 1970.
-Thereafter he remained Reader at Allahabad University (1979-1983), Professor, Bhopal University (1983-1993), before joining as Professor, Delhi University in 1993, where he served for the rest of his career.
+He obtained an M.A. and Ph.D. in psychology from Gorakhpur University.
+He started his career as lecturer in psychology at lecturer, Gorakhpur University in 1970.
+Thereafter he remained reader at Allahabad University (1979–1983), professor, Bhopal University (1983–1993), before joining as professor, Delhi University in 1993, where he served for the rest of his career.

-In 1991-1992, Misra was a Fulbright Fellow in the United States at Swarthmore College and at the University of Michigan.
+In 1991–1992, Misra was a Fulbright Fellow in the United States at Swarthmore College and at the University of Michigan.

 He was the vice chancellor of Mahatma Gandhi Antarrashtriya Hindi Vishwavidyalaya in Wardha, Maharashtra, India.

 Professor Misra is the chief editor of the fifth ICSSR Survey of Psychology published by Indian Council of Social Science Research (ICSSR).

 For 15 years, until the end of 2015, he was editor of Psychological Studies, a journal of the National Academy of Psychology, India.
 As of 2016, he was continuing as the special issue editor of Psychological Studies.

 He has been one of the leaders of the emerging field of Indian psychology.